COVID-19 Updates and Assistance

 The EDCLC continues to monitor the COVID-19 situation closely.
 Our organization’s main concern is the health of our community and the short- and long-term stability of Lea County’s businesses.

 Essential businesses are allowed to operate as normal.
 Please see below for what businesses and industries are classified as essential.
-In addition, there is a 14-day quarantine in effect for visitors coming into the state (essential businesses are exempt from this order).
-Restaurants can currently operate at 25% indoor capacity as well as outdoor and pick-up dining.
+As of February 2021, there is no longer a mandatory 14-day quarantine in effect for visitors but it is still highly recommended.

 US Congress passed the CARES Act to help small businesses and employees hit by the effects of the COVID-19 virus.
 Below, find resources about the Act and how businesses can access or utilize funds.